ways/locate-radiocells/README.rst

 Compatibility
 -------------

-Python 2 and 3, 3 is preferred.
+Python 2 and 3.
 Only tested on Linux (Ubuntu, Fedora, Arch).